 3. File dormant company accounts on an annual basis

-All companies need to file annual accounts on an annual basis.
+All companies are required to file their annual accounts on a yearly basis.
 This report details financial information about a company.

 Other steps you can take to protect your company name